2020 NFL Draft order: Every pick from Round 1 through Round 7

-The 2020 NFL Draft is scheduled to take place for all 32 teams from Thursday, April 23, through Saturday, April 25.
-For those who want to see the NFL draft order, see below.
+The 2020 NFL Draft is happening now for all 32 teams and runs through Saturday, April 25.
+For those who want to see where every pick is in the NFL Draft order, see below.

 Note: * denotes a compensatory pick.

-Note: Editor’s Note: Make a difference this Draft, and unite in support of COVID-19 relief efforts.
-Join the NFL’s #DRAFTATHON and donate now!